marithetland/AsmPipe/README.md

 Pipeline of tools used for quality assessment, assembly and gene detection from short-read Illumina sequences.
 Created for easy use at our microbiology research lab at Stavanger University Hopsital.

-This script will quality- and adapter-trim your data, create a FastQC report, assemble the trimmed FASTQ-reads using UniCycler, create a Quast QC-report, run mlst to identify sequence types and species, and will also calculate overall coverage (sequence depth) of each sample.
+This script will quality- and adapter-trim your data with trim_galore, create a FastQC report, assemble the trimmed FASTQ reads using Unicycler, create a Quast QC-report, run mlst to identify sequence types and species, and will calculate average read depth (or coverage) of each sample.

-The script creates a report summarising for each sample: Species, ST, no. reads, GC%, no. contigs, largest contig, total sequence length, N50, L50 and sequence depth.
+The script creates a report summarising for each sample: Species, ST, no. reads, GC%, no. contigs, largest contig, total sequence length, N50, L50 and read depth.

 ## Table of Contents